 Table 2: Questionnaire responses for employment, driving and seizure status.

-The seven patients who returned to drive did so a mean of 3.5 years post surgery.
+The seven patients who returned to drive did so a mean of 3.5 years post-surgery.

-Patients’ questionnaire responses to seizures frequency can be seen in figure 2d.
+Patients’ questionnaire responses to seizure frequency can be seen in figure 2d.
 Two patients (6%) experienced no reduction in seizure frequency, with the rest experiencing at least a one class reduction.
 13 (40%) patients reported seizure freedom.
-No patients reported worsening seizures however, 3 patients reported their QOL has decreased.
-26 (76%) of the 34 patients expressed the view that their QOL has improved to some extent.
+No patients reported worsening seizures however, 3 patients reported that their QOL had decreased.
+26 (76%) of the 34 patients reported that their QOL has improved to some extent.

 3.6 QOLIE-P31 questionnaire

 Four responses were excluded due to incomplete responses to the questions.
 The remaining 30 scores were calculated.
 The final score is a scale ranging from 0–100, with a score of 100 being the best possible QOL.
 The mean score was 55.2 (s.d.
 21.7).
-Those free of seizures scored a mean of 67.9 whereas those who did not achieve seizure freedom scoured 46.1, giving a difference of 21.6 (95% CI 7.0,37.9) p<0.006 (Mann-Whitney U).
+Those free of seizures scored a mean of 67.9 whereas those who did not achieve seizure freedom scored 46.1, a difference of 21.6 (95% CI 7.0,37.9) p<0.006 (Mann-Whitney U).

-3.7 SAIL Data
+3.7 Routinely-Collected data

-We were able to link 28 patients with routinely-collected healthcare data before and after surgery.
-The proportion of men, mean age of diagnosis and age at surgery were 32%, 10 years and 35 years respectively.
+We were able to link 34 patients with routinely-collected healthcare data before and after surgery.
+The proportion of men, mean age at diagnosis and age at surgery were 38%, 10 years and 36 years respectively.